gpaulissen/jython/BLOG.md

 You will find these files in the source directory:

-- build.xml, an Ant build file
+- build.xml - an Ant build file
-- jython.pl, a Perl script to setup the environment for the robotframework jar
+- jython.pl - a Perl script to setup the environment for the robotframework jar

 This will create and test the executable:

-DOS&gt; pushd c:\jython

 DOS&gt; ant build test